WalletWasabi/WasabiDoc/docs/using-wasabi/StartupParameters.md

 ### Config file configurations

+As of Wasabi version x, each network has their own config file.

-All configuration options available via the `Config.json` file are also available as command line arguments:
+All configuration options available via the config files are also available as command line arguments:

 | Config File | Command Line | Environment variable |
 |---------|--------|----------------------|